cbdallavalle/gear-up/m4_sessions/1803-inning/group_4.md

 ### Group interactivity/discussion
 - Split up into groups of 4 or 5 via count off and individually research an api -- (10 min)
+  - make groups with a mix of front end and back end
-- Share what you've found & brainstorm ideas on how to use that api to make an app -- (20 min)
+- Share what you've found & brainstorm ideas on how to use that api to make an app -- (15 min)
+  - reuse the data channel

-~ 30 min
+~ 25 min

+### Closing Statements
+- Inspire the use of public data in the creation of applications and apis.
+- Encourage collaboration between front end and back end to put data online that is not available.
+- Don't be afraid to make your own api.

 Submit by the end of Gear Up on Friday and tag @emhickmann